parsingphase/parsingphase.github.io/mastodon/index.md

 - \- Follow people

 Strictly, you can do these in any order, but if you do them in the order above, it'll give people more idea who just followed them and you'll be more likely to get a follow back.
+If you're short on inspiration for your bio, or can't find that perfect profile / header pic, just grab the ones from your Twitter account until you get a chance to update!

 The bio and first post are easy.
 Finding people is a little trickier.